Sometimes, when it comes to copywriting, one word can be the difference between a marketing home run and a dribbling bunt.

 That’s precisely what advertising people are going for: a disturbance in your thinking that causes you to pause, consider or reflect on the brand.
 That’s what good copywriting is all about.
 That’s what iconic brands are built on.

 “Welcome to our home!
-We invite you to look around our website and consider a stay with us on your next visit to or through Lexington.
+We invite you to consider a stay with us on your next visit to or through Lexington.
 When we open our door to you, we consider you as welcome guests, but want you to feel as comfortable here as you do in your own home.
+We are committed to your comfort.
 Our mission is to provide you with lodging, rest and meals that are memorably special, to do so with the kind of Southern hospitality you expect and deserve, in tasteful household surroundings that carry the tradition of Old South charm.
-You will find something “extra” everywhere you turn during your stay, from the bedding, room amenities, complimentary toiletries, and more…Each area has its own entertainment system, open WiFi access, and, for each room, individual climate controls.
+You will find something “extra” everywhere you turn during your stay, from the bedding, room amenities, complimentary toiletries, and more… Each area has its own entertainment system, open WiFi access, and, for each room, individual climate controls.
 We believe you will enjoy your stay with us so much that you will regret having to leave, but depart looking forward to another visit.
 We hope to see you soon.

 No one’s going to stick with this copy beyond the first four words.
-And “Complimentary toiletries”… Really?
+And “complimentary toiletries”… Really?
 I sure hope so.

 In marketing, the opposite of incongruity is not congruity.
 It’s invisibility.